 Summer Bridge Program

-Albion College is offering a unique four-week Summer Bridge experience for qualifying first-year students who meet federal income requirements and/or first generation college student status.
+Albion College is offering a unique four-week Summer Bridge experience for first-year students from July 21-August 19.

 Participants who enroll and complete the Summer Bridge earn one free Albion College unit and free textbooks for their first year!